molin6/restaurantweb/Assignments/A3-Choose your own adventure.md

 - **Azure Machine Learning**: Create a machine learning model that predicts the price of a house based on a set of features.
 Deploy the model as a web service and create a web application that uses the model to predict the price of a house.

 ### Deploy the web app in a different way
 - Take the app we deployed in class and deploy it again but using a different method.
+For instance,
-For instance, try deploying it by using SQL as a managed service.
+  - Try deploying it by using SQL as a managed service.
+  - Run the SQL Server as a separate VM from the web app.
 - Deploy the app using a different database.
 For instance, try deploying it using CosmosDB.
 - Using one of the existing deployment approaches, try deploying using Bicep or Terraform.